deeperj/dillinger/Thesis.md

  Let a single utterance $x$ and label $y$ be sampled from a training set $S = \{(x^{(1)}, y^{(1)}), (x^{(2)}, y^{(2)}), . . .\}$.
 Each utterance, $x^{(i)}$ is a time-series of length $T^{(i)}$ where every time-slice is a vector of audio features, $x^{(i)}_t$ where $t=1,\ldots,T^{(i)}$.
 We use spectrograms as our features; so $x^{(i)}_{t,p}$ denotes the power of the $p$-th frequency bin in the audio frame at time $t$.
 The goal of our BRNN is to convert an input sequence $x$ into a sequence of character probabilities for the transcription $y$, with $\hat{y}_t =\mathbb{P}(c_t \mid x)$, where $c_t \in \{a,b,c, . . . , z, space, apostrophe, blank\}$.
 (The significance of $blank$ will be explained below.)

 ### Deep Scattering Layer
+Log Mel filter banks with 23 frequency bins
+Context window of +/- 10 frames concatenated to form a final vector size of 483 No speaker adaptation
+Output classes 26 letters, 3 punctuation marks and blank ‘_’.

 ### Model Architecture